- Total units 24 Units

 Students with prior knowledge of the language will be required to take a proficiency assessment and may be exempted from the compulsory course.

-- Interact confidently, appropriately and with ease with native speakers on a wide range of subjects; compose clear and detailed texts on topics of general personal interest; and present viewpoints with clarity and coherence.
+Comprehend longer and more complex texts, compose clear and detailed texts on topics of personal interest, and present opinions with clarity and coherence.

 Students with previous “language experience or exposure” are required to take a language proficiency assessment to ensure enrolment at the most appropriate level.

 - Previous study of the language (both formal and informal, for example but not limited to, at school, or, home, or through online activities, etc.)